Supporting UK mature students applying for undergraduate study at Cambridge

 The Residential Programme

-The Residential Programme is in-person and will take place from 5-7th July.
-Participants are invited to stay for two nights at one of the mature colleges and take part in academic and social events.
-These activities may include:
+The Residential Programme 2023 took place in-person from 5-7th July.
+Participants were invited to stay for two nights at Hughes Hall and took part in academic and social events including:

 - Study skills sessions